 As with any antibiotic, you need to practice care and caution while using cephalexin.
 Now that you know how to use the drug, follow the precautions shared below:

 - Complete your entire course as directed, even if the symptoms are alleviated.
-Discontinuing the medication too soon may cause the bacteria to grow back and cause a resurgence of acne.
+Discontinuing the medication too soon may cause the bacteria to re-emerge and cause a resurgence of acne.

-- Space out every dose of the antibiotic.
-Follow a schedule to have the medicine at the same time daily.
+- Follow a schedule to have the medicine at the same time daily as directed by your doctor.

 - Remember that administering antibiotics when not necessary can increase your chances of contracting an infection that is antibiotic-resistant.
 This can eventually lead to further complications.